-This page is an evolving compilation of my previous research on polygraphs (aka “lie detectors”), not to be confused with my compilation of previous publications.
-After completing National Science Foundation-supported dissertation and post-doctoral research on bias in decision-making technologies and policing, I left academia and live happily as an artist in Berlin.
-However, if someone would like to pick up where I left off, here’s what I learned.
-This page is intended as a resource to other researchers.
+This page is an evolving compilation of my research on polygraphs (aka “lie detectors”), not to be confused with my publications page.
+After completing National Science Foundation-supported dissertation and post-doctoral research on bias in decision-making technologies and policing, I left academia and America, and live happily as an artist, writer, and researcher in Berlin.
+This page is intended as a resource for other researchers.

 The first thing you need to know if you’re interested in polygraphs as an academic is that your lit review has been done for you—by the National Academy of Sciences (2003), no less.
 It’s not going to be outdated anytime soon, because there is no vibrant culture of peer-reviewed polygraph science in existence.
 Since the scientific consensus is that polygraphs are insufficiently evidence-based, that’s unlikely to change.